The tax treatment of ex-gratia payments to a Singapore employee

 The Section 10 (2) (a) of the Income Tax Act of Singapore (‘ITA’) provides a list of income’s categories that are considered as gains or profits from any employment and thus, subject to income tax.

-An ex-gratia payment is a payment made by an employer to his employee without any contractual obligation to do so.
+An ex-gratia payment is a payment made by an employer to an employee without any contractual obligation to do so.
 Indeed, the Latin translation of “ex-gratia” means by favor.
 Thus, it refers to a gesture of goodwill from the employer.

 As explained earlier, when an employee receives an ex-gratia payment, he has to pay tax on this income.
 However, it can be hard to determine the nature of a payment.